 USFIA's Premier Partner

-The United States Fashion Industry Association is pleased to announce that PwC has been named our Premier Partner for 2016/2017.
-PwC will continue to help us deliver timely, critical information to global brands and retailers as well as develop innovative educational and networking events to help advance the industry’s goals.
+We are pleased to announce the USFIA Premier Partner for 2018: PwC.
+For the fourth year in a row, PwC will help us deliver timely, critical information to global brands and retailers as well as develop innovative educational and networking events to advance the industry's goals.
 Click here to read more about the partnership and our activities.

 USFIA's Additional Partners